phronmophobic/pushtoy/README.md

 The available commands are:

-* **install**: installs java, runit, and create a service for your clojure application
+* **install**: installs java, runit, and creates a service for your clojure application
 * **deploy**: deploys your uberjar in a location that can be run from runit
 * **start**: starts your deployed uberjar using runit
 * **stop**: stops your application via runit